alexanderwerning/EfficientAT/README.md

+## Fork
+Create a package and add additional configuration options to the MobileNetV3 class.

 # Efficient Large-Scale Audio Tagging

 In this repository, we publish pre-trained models and code described in the paper [Efficient Large-Scale Audio Tagging